153 results 1-20

-Part of the new Ladybird Expert series, Timbuktu is a clear, simple and authoritative introduction to the land considered one of the most important trading cities of the medieval world.
+Learn about Timbuktu, in this clear and authoritative introduction to the place considered to be one of the most important trading cities of the medieval world.

 Written by curator and cultural historian Gus Casely-Hayford, this book delves into the rise of the largest empire in West Africa and what made Timbuktu the most significant Saharan desert-port of the age.

-You'll see the Mali Empire in its golden age, teeming with riches, scholars and trade.
-A history steeped in magicians, epic wars, story-tellers and missing ships.
-You'll learn what made Timbuktu so notorious and irresistible to the Emperor, and why centuries later it still enchants the Western World with its beauty, wealth, mystery, intellectual excellence and legacy.
+You'll encounter the Mali Empire in its golden age, teeming with riches, scholars and trades.
+Its history steeped in magicians, epic wars, story-tellers and missing ships.
+You'll learn what made Timbuktu so notorious and irresistible to Europe, and why centuries later it still enchants the Western World with its beauty, wealth, mystery, intellectual excellence and legacy.